Kryptelium/hello-world/README.md

 # hello-world
 UwU
-I'm a Single person with a perfect girlfriend and her love of she, I like it the video games and the 🌮 **
+I'm a simple person with a perfect girlfriend and her love of she, I like it the video games and the 🌮's